oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 ## Summary of the status quo

+A (more) succint presentation about the topics described on this page:

 ### Introduction

 Inside VDSM, a VM object encapsulate all the data and methods needed to fullfill the oVirt engine requests and commands, to keep track of the VM status (e.g. resource accounting) and to interact with the hypervisor, theough libvirt.